SelinaMeyer/memory_experiments/rewriting_judgement_task/resources/intro_text.md

     :black_square_button: Grammar    :black_square_button: Awkward Style    :heavy_check_mark: Register    :black_square_button: Inconsistent Style

 **Explanation**:
-The introduction of the word "disturbing" in the revision changes the tone of the original headline, by introducing loaded language and increasing sensationalism.
+The introduction of the word "disturbing" in the revision changes the tone of the original headline by introducing loaded language and increasing sensationalism.

 ---